iterative/dvc.org/public/static/docs/command-reference/pull.md

 `dvc pull` has the same effect as running `dvc fetch` and `dvc checkout` immediately after that.

-If the `--remote REMOTE` option is not specified, then the default remote, configured with the `core.config` config option, is used.
+If the `--remote` option is not used, then the default remote is used (configured with the `core.config` config option).
 See `dvc remote`, `dvc config` and this [example](/doc/get-started/configure) for more information on how to configure a remote.